Senior Cat Insurance

 How to Choose the Right Senior Cat Insurance Limits

-Once you've decided your senior cat needs coverage and understand how much coverage typically costs, your next decision is choosing the right coverage limits.
-These include your deductible, annual limit and reimbursement rate, all of which affect your monthly premium and out-of-pocket costs during a claim.
-Below, we break down the steps to match your older cat's breed risks and your financial situation to the right policy limits.
+Once you've decided your senior cat needs coverage and understand typical costs, your next decision is choosing the right coverage limits: deductible, annual limit and reimbursement rate.
+Each affects your monthly premium and out-of-pocket costs during a claim.
+Here's how to match your older cat's health risks and your financial situation to the right pet insurance policy.

 1. 1